directus/guides/gatsby/index.md

 ## Gatsby

 Gatsby is a react-based Static Site Generator (SSG), which is the [rendering option](https://www.gatsbyjs.com/docs/conceptual/rendering-options/#what-is-a-rendering-option) used here.
 But starting with Gatsby 4, Deferred Static Generation (DSG) and Server-side Rendering (SSR) are supported as well.
-Learn more about Gatsby's build process [here](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/).
+To learn more, see the documentation on [Gatsby's build process](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/).

 The provided Gatsby instance uses the official `gatsby-source-directus` [plugin](https://www.gatsbyjs.com/docs/plugins/) to pull data in from the Directus API.
-You can find this project's config file under `examples > gatsby > gatsby-config.js` or [here on Github](https://github.com/directus/examples/blob/main/gatsby/gatsby-config.js).
-See more about how to use it, run queries, and request your data [here](https://www.gatsbyjs.com/plugins/@directus/gatsby-source-directus/).
+You can find this project's [config file](https://github.com/directus/examples/blob/main/gatsby/gatsby-config.js) under `examples > gatsby > gatsby-config.js`.
+To learn more, see the [Gatsby  Directus plugin documentation](https://www.gatsbyjs.com/plugins/@directus/gatsby-source-directus/).

 ## Authentication

 Aside from the default `local` authentication mechanism, Directus also supports SSO through `oauth2`, `openid`, and `ldap`.
-Learn more about SSO options [here](https://docs.directus.io/configuration/config-options/#authentication) or follow the guide [here](https://docs.directus.io/configuration/sso/) for detailed instructions.
+To learn more about SSO options, read our [SSO Documentation](https://docs.directus.io/configuration/config-options/#authentication) or follow our guide on [how to setup SSO](https://docs.directus.io/configuration/sso/).

 ## Users, Roles and Permissions

 ![Directus Permissions](roles-and-permissions-20220204A.webp)

 For simplicity's sake, this Directus instance provided has [Public read permissions](https://docs.directus.io/getting-started/quickstart/#_6-set-role-public-permissions) activated for `articles` and `directus_users`.
-Find Permissions in your local Directus instance under `Settings > Roles and Permissions` or follow this [link](http://localhost:8055/admin/settings/roles/public).
+Find Permissions in your [local Directus Instance](http://localhost:8055/admin/settings/roles/public) under `Settings > Roles and Permissions`.

 Additionally, any number of Roles can be created and fully configured.
 Permissions are completely granular.
-Learn more [here](https://docs.directus.io/configuration/users-roles-permissions/).
+Learn more about this in our documentation on [Users, Roles and Permissions](https://docs.directus.io/configuration/users-roles-permissions/).

 ## APIs

-There is a simple API call baked into this example, which fetches `articles`.
-This can be found [here](https://github.com/directus/examples/blob/main/gatsby/gatsby-node.js).
-However, the Directus API is exhaustive for any database linked.
+There is a simple API call made from `gatsby-node.js`, which fetches `articles`.
+If you'd like to see this, you can [find `gatsby-node.js` on Github](https://github.com/directus/examples/blob/main/angular/src/app/pages/home/home.component.ts).
+However, please note the Directus API is exhaustive for any database linked.

 Directus uses [Database Mirroring](https://docs.directus.io/getting-started/introduction/#database-mirroring) to dynamically generate REST endpoints and a GraphQL schema based on the connected database's architecture.
 This means the REST and the GraphQL APIs _will both fit any project with any database schema, out of the box_.
 Learn more in the [API Reference](https://docs.directus.io/reference/introduction/).